lyuzlion/Database-exps/README.md

 # DB-exp
-Database experiments of Taishan College, SDU.
+The answers to database experiments, Taishan College, SDU.